ADVERTISEMENT

 They were regulars on Andy Williams’ show right through the ’60s, where they earned the nickname “one-take Osmonds” because of their professionalism.
 Donny soon joined them on the show, making the Osmond Brothers a five-member group.
 Marie and Jimmy were also introduced on the show as the years went by.

 By the start of the ’70s The Osmonds were signed to MGM records and the hits soon followed including their signature tune “Crazy Horses”.
-Like The Jackson 5, the family from Utah had their own Saturday morning cartoon series on ABC-TV during 1972-1974, followed by the The Donny & Marie Show, which was produced by their older brothers.
+Like The Jackson 5, the family from Utah had their own Saturday morning cartoon series on ABC-TV during 1972-1974, followed by The Donny & Marie Show, which was produced by their older brothers.

 We don’t have ‘family’ groups any more, do we?
 Or at least any that become global superstars.
 Here in the UK, both Donny and Jimmy are regulars on radio and TV and, I have to say, come across as charming, smart, and witty guys who’ve enjoyed huge success and now appear to be content living from being ‘an Osmond’.
 And there’s nothing wrong with that.